SSAFA: Independent Service Custody Visiting

 SSAFA provides independent oversight of Army Service Custody facilities.

 Support available to veterans and their families

 Housing advice

-SSAFA offer practical housing advice and support to Armed Forces veterans and their dependents including guidance around housing benefits and accessing social housing.
+SSAFA offers practical housing advice and support to Armed Forces veterans and their dependents including guidance around housing benefits and accessing social housing.

 Debt advice

 SSAFA can help veterans to get advice on dealing with debt when they have fallen behind on their bills or repayments to credit cards and are struggling to get by or at risk of losing their home.